 The Staith House, run by Masterchef: The Professionals finalist John Calton, is a quayside pub in North Shields focusing on a daily changing seasonal menu.

-In July, the Staith House was named as Catey Newcomer of the Year at the Catey awards and was named as top five in the UK for fish cookery in the Seafood Restaurant of the Year awards.
+In July, the Staith House was named as Catey Newcomer of the Year at the Catey Awards and was named as top five in the UK for fish cookery in the Seafood Restaurant of the Year awards.
 It was also awarded a Bib Gourmand by the esteemed Michelin Guide in 2017.

-A daily changing menu reflects fish that has been landed by local fishermen, which are moored metres away from the pub – and there is always seasonal game too.
+A daily changing menu reflects the fish landed by local fishermen who moor up on the quay metres away from the pub – and there is always seasonal game.

-Other dishes include rare-breed pork and locally supplied beef and lamb.
+Other dishes on the daily menu include rare-breed pork and locally supplied beef and lamb.

-The pub admits its secret to its award-winning Sunday roast is having the best local beef from Ryal Farm, lamb from nearby Simonburn served with fresh vegetables, fluffy Yorkshire puddings and real gravy.
+The pub admits the secret to its award-winning Sunday roast is having the best local beef from Ryal Farm or lamb from nearby Simonburn, served with fresh vegetables, fluffy Yorkshire puddings and real gravy.

-Starters on the Staith House’s menu include the slightly obscure pork and onion scotch egg with house ‘slaw’ priced at just £5.00.
+Starters on the Staith House menu include the slightly obscure pork and onion Scotch egg with house ‘slaw’ priced at just £5.